How to get people tuning in to — and talking about — your next watch party.

 First up is the most important question: What are we watching?
 Pick anything: the first episode of a new series or a newly released movie.
 One idea is to consider rewatching past shows or movies with strong fandoms and cast members who might be available to participate.

 The final piece is where the content for the watch party lives.
 It’s important to be clear about where people can go to view, stream, or purchase the content for home viewing, and include that information in the Tweet copy of your invite.
 If you have talent participating in the watch party, make sure they call out where to find the content, too.

 Designate one account or person to be the primary host, responsible for driving the central messaging and helping lead the conversation during the party.
 This should be someone who is familiar with the material, such as someone who can share what happened behind the scenes.
 If this person isn’t on Twitter, they can do a handle takeover during the watch party.

-In addition to the primary host, co-hosts, like other actors, producers, directors, and writers, can help keep the party going by providing insider commentary and creating multiple entry points for different audiences.
+In addition to the primary host, co-hosts — like other actors, producers, directors, and writers — can help keep the party going by providing insider commentary and creating multiple entry points for different audiences.
 Superfans, influencers, or strong voices in the community should also be included.
 The host can help to surface these voices throughout the event.

 Give your fans something to look forward to with an official invite from the host and co-hosts, with at least a 24-hour notice (not longer than 72 hours — you want to keep your party top of mind!).
 Periodically, share messaging leading up to the event to get people excited.
 Invite fans to follow along and participate.

 Have fun with your Twitter profile to help drive awareness of the event in a simple way.
 Edit your profile photo, header photo, name, and bio to promote the party.
 You can also invite other accounts from your family of brands to support the watch party and spread the word.

 Let fans know when the party has started.
 Hold a roll call or ask people to “check in” by dropping an emoji or the watch party hashtag in the replies.
-Initial action can help lower the barrier to entry, so people feel comfortable joining, and lets the attendees see everyone they are sharing this special experience with.
+Initial action can help lower the barrier to entry so people feel comfortable joining, and lets the attendees see everyone they are sharing this special experience with.

 Think about interesting ways you can eventize the watch party to create a truly connected in-home experience.
 Encourage talent and fans to share their watch party setup, what they are eating or drinking, or what they’re wearing.
 Maybe a virtual red carpet?